Alepisaurus ferox: Effect on ecosystem

 A. ferox is known for its predatory and prey behaviors in the south-western and central-western Pacific Ocean.
 In such regions, studies have been conducted to investigate the effects the longnose lancetfish has on the surrounding ecosystems—and whether those impacts are negative or positive for said ecosystems.
 When A. ferox was removed from these regions of the Pacific Ocean, there was a negative effect on the ecosystems that showed the importance of this species as both a predatory and prey type.

 Characteristics and behavior

 Appearance

 The dorsal fin has about three rays strongly exerted, beginning with the third or fourth ray.
 It is known to have a large mouth with two fangs.
 It is generally pale, iridescent, and dark around the dorsal fin; all of its fins are either dark brown or black.

 The stomach of A. ferox is similar to that of the other species in the suborder of Alepisauroidea.
-The gut of the A. ferox is a large, blind-sac that also has a vunique biological response to food.
+The gut of the A. ferox is a large, blind-sac that also has a unique biological response to food.
 The stomach will store food in the stomach and slowly digest the contents, allowing for a more in depth understanding of the exact diet the A. ferox have.